svalis/Instant-Noodles/README.md

 # Instant-Noodles :ramen:
 The super lightweight imageboard software

 What is Instant Noodles?
 Instant Noodles is based on TinyIB and Futaba, and is very compressed and lightweight.

-Instant Noodles vs. Infinity Next
+Instant Noodles vs. Infinity Next:
 Instant Noodles is built for speed and long term stability.
 Inifinity next has many vulnerabilities.

 Why is it called Instant Noodles?
 Simply because it's easy to setup and can run on anything!
 Instant Noodles **requires no databases** or **extra packages** except nginx and php5